feldera/feldera/crates/webui-tester/README.md

 # webui-tester

-Is an utility crate to run integration tests against the web-ui.
+Is an utility crate to run integration tests against the web-console.

 ## Setup